hybridgroup/gocv/README.md

 The GoCV package provides Go language bindings for the [OpenCV 3](http://opencv.org/) computer vision library.

 GoCV supports the latest release of OpenCV (v3.3) on Linux, OS X, and (soon) Windows.
+We hope to make the Go programming language a "first-class" client compatible with the latest developments in the OpenCV ecosystem.

-It also supports the [Intel Computer Vision SDK](https://software.intel.com/en-us/cvsdk-devguide) using the Photography Vision Library (PVL).
+GoCV also supports the [Intel Computer Vision SDK](https://software.intel.com/en-us/cvsdk-devguide) using the Photography Vision Library (PVL).
 Check out the [PVL README](./pvl/README.md) for more info on how to use GoCV with the Intel CV SDK.

 [![GoDoc](https://godoc.org/github.com/hybridgroup/gocv?status.svg)](https://godoc.org/github.com/hybridgroup/gocv)
 [![Build Status](https://travis-ci.org/hybridgroup/gocv.svg?branch=dev)](https://travis-ci.org/hybridgroup/gocv)